etalab/csvapi/README.md

 # csvapi

 "Instantly" publish an API for a CSV hosted anywhere on the internet.
+Also supports Excel files.

 ## Installation

-Requires Python 3.5+.
+Requires Python 3.5+ and a Unix OS with the `file` command available.

 ```
 python3 -m venv pyenv && . pyenv/bin/activate